kc108/js-zero-to-hero/README.md

 - you can chain as many methods as you want as long as they return a new array
 - THEREFORE you cannot chain something to the end of reduce()
 - reviewed difference between filter() and find()

   - 1. filter(): returns all of the elements that meet a specific condition
   - 2. find(): only returns the first condition that meets a conditions
   - \*\*\* find only returns the element itself, WHILE filter() returns an array
   - blur() - cool effect
   - Implementing Login

+  - indexOf(): expects a value as a first parameter.
+Good choice for Primitive Data Types
+  - findIndex(): expects a callBack as a first parameter.
+Use this if you need the index in arrays with NON-PRIMITIVE types (e.g., objects) or your find condition is more complex than JUST A VALUE